nonmasc-lilly/ropap/README.md

 at coordinates (`x`+`width`, `y`+`height`), if `x`+`width` or `y`+`height` are above `resolution_x` and `resolution_y`
 they will be set to their respective maximum.

+- `pub fn get_key_pressed(&mut self, key: glfw::Key)`

+The `key` will require the user to have the glfw crate in their scope.
+This function simply checks if the key specified is being pressed.

+- `pub fn get_key_released(&mut self, key: glfw::Key)`

+The `key` will require the user to have the glfw crate in their scope.
+This function simply checks if the key specified is being released.